Rayzon3/go_project/README.md

-Backend structure for a Go project
+File structure for a backend Go project